iArcanic/im-cw1/report/gaming-db-report.md

 CREATE SCHEMA ESportsSchema;
 ```

 Although this schema is not vital to the regular functioning of the online gaming system, it serves more as a proof of concept demonstrating the scalability of such a database design.
-The schema is to do with the more competitive side that the gaming platform may want to feature along with the many games that they have.
-This takes inspiration from real e-sports tournaments, the way that they are structures, and the way that they are conducted.

 #### 3.2.6.1 Tournaments